 Online gambling is legal in more than 40% of the counties (39 countries) and is illegal in 17% of the countries.
 The rest of the countries may be divided into three groups (14% each), where online gambling has the following restrictions:

 - casinos should be licensed;

 The latest research has shown that casinos are regulated, available for local gamblers and operate according to the law in 60 countries only.

-Both online and offline gambling is forbidden in almost all CIS countries.
+Both online and offline gambling is forbidden in almost all Eastern European countries.
 Currently, land-based casinos are legal in Georgia, Armenia, Kazakhstan, and Turkmenistan, but in Kazakhstan and Armenia, they can operate in special gambling zones only.